ofthedove/recipes/_recipes/MacNCheeseCasserole.md

 ## Notes

 - Don't make just one!
 The amounts here will serve only 4.
-Tripling the recipe should fill an 9x13 casserole, but quadrupling gives better "round" numbers.
+Tripling the recipe should fill a 9x13 casserole, but quadrupling gives better "round" numbers.
 - A blend of American, cheddar, and cream cheese is typically used.
 Even ratio should work well, but can be adjusted depending on how much is being made.
+- Try adding dry mustard or nutmeg, or even some hot sauce!
-- [This recipe from Serious Eats](https://www.seriouseats.com/classic-bechamel-baked-mac-cheese-recipe) is basically the same, with more details and a couple extra suggestoins:
+- [This recipe from Serious Eats](https://www.seriouseats.com/classic-bechamel-baked-mac-cheese-recipe) is similar, but has several differences.
+A couple of highlights that could easily be applied here:
-    - Reserve a portion of the shredded cheese and add it after removing from the heat to get some stretchy-ness in the final casserole
+    - Reserve a portion of the shredded cheese and add it after removing the sauce from the heat to get some stretchy-ness in the final casserole
-    - Use panko instead of cracker crumbs for extra crispy goodness
+    - Use panko instead of cracker crumbs in the topping for extra crispy goodness
-- Serious Eats also has another version of the recipe using sodium citrate rather than a bechemel, find it [here](https://www.seriouseats.com/sodium-citrate-baked-mac-and-cheese)
+- Serious Eats also has another version of thier recipe using sodium citrate rather than a bechemel, find it [here](https://www.seriouseats.com/sodium-citrate-baked-mac-and-cheese)

+## Makes

+### Easter 2023

+I made a mac-and-cheese casserole for Easter of 23.
+I mistakenly thought this recipe and the serious eats recipe were basically the same and kinda combo-ed them, but they're actually not totally interchangable...
+Anyway my casserole came out great.
+I don't know which recipe I'll use next time!